Over 8000 plastic bottles were found on UK beaches during just one weekend last year.

 On average, 99 bottles were picked up along every kilometre cleaned at 340 beaches – from Orkney to the Channel Islands – during the Marine Conservation Society Great British Beach Clean last September.

 These shocking figures have led to calls for a ‘deposit return system’ (DRS) to be introduced to cut back on the amount of plastic we now throw away.

-The MCS report revealed a 34 per cent rise in beach litter overall between 2014 and 2015, with the largest amount of litter foundper kilometre – a staggering 3298 pieces.
+The MCS report revealed a 34 per cent rise in beach litter overall between 2014 and 2015, with the largest amount of litter found per kilometre being a staggering 3298 pieces.

-MCS say the introduction of DRS on all single use drinks containers - plastic, aluminium and glass - would see a massive increase in recycling and a change in people’s behaviour from simply throwing items away.
+MCS said the introduction of DRS on all single use drinks containers – plastic, aluminium and glass – would see a massive increase in recycling and a change in people’s behaviour.

 MCS is a founding partner of the ‘Have you got the bottle’ campaign led by the Association for the Protection of Rural Scotland.

 It is confident a Scotland-wide roll-out of DRS would lead to a reduction in the number of drinks containers that blight our beaches.